hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 3.15.227.23                : ok=9    changed=7    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0
 ```

-## Connect to Database using EC2 instance
+## Connect to Database from local machine

 To connect to the database, you need the `public-ip` of the instance where MySQL is deployed.
 You also need to use the MySQL Client to interact with the MySQL database.